Holiday Support Through the Season

 - Spend time with my beloveds

 - Make social contact regularly with supportive and loving people

 - Have fun.
 Plan fun.
 Laugh more often.

 Stress Reduction - Remember Choices

 It's easy to get caught up in the season, for good and for bad.
-It's equally as easy to forget that we can make choices.
+It's equally as easy to forget that we can make choices for stress reduction.

 I'm going out for a walk.
 That's my choice.

 Maybe your choices would be helpful to someone else.